trainerjeo/trainerjeo/README.md

 Muffin is a Discord bot that has muiltiple features you could use for your server (check below). 🧁 [Muffin Discord](discord.gg/rYad6kW2N5)

-**Whats running it?**: Node.js, Discord.js, Python, Discord.py, MongoDB(Mongoose, and Prisma), and a dashboard using express!
+**Whats running it?**: Node.js, Discord.js, Python, Discord.py, MongoDB(Mongoose, and Prisma) SQLite, and a dashboard using express!
 **Features**:
 - Custom commands for every server
 - Server moderation tools (kick, ban, mute)